Premium Bank

 • research - gap analysis - document

-After that, heuristic evaluation of some competitors helped us identify usability problems, taking into consideration two main sources: Nielsen Norman Group and Interaction Design Foundation.
+After that, a heuristic evaluation of selected competitors helped identify usability issues, drawing on two main sources: the Nielsen Norman Group and Interaction Design Foundation.

 • research - heuristic evaluation 1